ttutisani/Xunit.Gherkin.Quick/README.md

 Create a new text file.
 Name it as `AddTwoNumbers.feature`.

+**Important**: change feature file properties to ensure it gets copied into output directory.
+Set the value of `Copy to Output Directory` to *Copy Always* or *Copy if Newer*.
+See [Copying Feature Files](/docs/copying-feature-files.md) for more options.

 _NOTE: In practice, you can name your files in any way you want, and .feature extension is not necessary either._

 Copy the below code and paste it into your feature file: